-Retracting is performed by rapid traverse G00 Thrust motion depends on the speed (G00 or G01) specified by the program of AA'
+Retracting is performed by rapid traverse G00.
+Thrust motion depends on the speed (G00 or G01) specified by the program of AA'.

-Each depth of cut D along X-axis can be overrided by 10% step within the range of 0 to 200%, by G71/G72 cut depth override selection or setting See item (3), g a Command format ns Sequence number for cycle start of Sequence number for cycle finish
+Each depth of cut D along X-axis can be overrided by 10% step within the range of 0 to 200%, by G71/G72 cut depth override selection or setting.
+See item (3), g.

-- 1 The tool path of finishing shape should be programmed to be monotonous increase or decrease in X and Z coordinates. - The following should be taken into consideration in programming the start block (Nns) and the end block (Nnf) of a finishing shape program
+- The tool path of finishing shape should be programmed to be monotonous increase or decrease in X and Z coordinates. - The following should be taken into consideration in programming the start block (Nns) and the end block (Nnf) of a finishing shape program.

-(2) Concaved finishing contour
+- (2) Concaved finishing contour - a.
+Command format